 This week’s artist of the week is a giant legend.
 He’s one of the most interesting and confounding artists of the last forty years.
 He was the founder of one of the most influential and awesome bands in rock before finding commercial success as a solo artist.
 He has never sold out.
 He has been a tough cookie and always marched to beat of his own drum.
-He is insanely cool and devilishly sexy.
-Fuck that – the man pretty invented cool.
+He is insanely cool.
+The man pretty invented cool.
 This week’s artist of the week is one of my all time favorites and a personal artistic idol…

 Born Lewis Allan Reed in 1942 to a Jewish family, Reed grew up in Freeport, New York.
 He formed numerous bands while in high school before moving to Manhattan in 1963 and working for the quick-hit-making Pickwick Records.
 Reed worked as a songwriter for hire and managed to score a small hit for the label with a song called “The Ostrich”.
 The label in their attempt to make as much as possible from the hit formed a band around Reed called The Primitives, which featured a young Welsh-man named John Cale.